ameztegui/111022_data_management_visualization/static/content/policies.md

 #### Exams:

-There will be a two take home midterms that you are expected to complete individually.
+There will be two midterms that you are expected to complete individually.
 Each exam will ask you to complete a number of small programming and or analysis tasks related to the material presented in the class.
 The exact structure and content of the exams will be discussed in more detail before they are assigned.

 #### Final Project: